 These actions rely on the collaboration of the local fishing community, responsible for transporting the divers to the intervention areas, and on the fundamental support of volunteers who participate in different areas:

-• Onshore - rescues marine life trapped in the debris, separates, weighs, and counts the collected trash.
+- The team on land rescues marine life trapped in the debris, separates, weighs, and counts the collected trash.

-The initiative supports participation in the SSI Open Water Diver course with an 80% copayment.
-The scholarships are intended for young people between 18 and 30 years old, residents of the municipality of Cascais, who commit to participating in at least five underwater cleanups.
+The initiative supports participation in the SSI Open Water Diver course with an 80% reimbursement .
+The scholarships are intended for young people aged 4 and over, residents of the municipality of Cascais, who commit to participating in at least five underwater cleanups.

 Application requirements